-- ·our ability to expand the use of Qsymia through targeted patient and physician education; - ·our ability to find the right partner for expanded Qsymia commercial promotion to a broader primary care physician audience on a timely basis; - our ability to obtain marketing authorization by the EC for Qsiva in the EU through the centralized marketing authorization procedure; - · our ability to manage costs; - •the substantial cost to expand into certified retail pharmacy locations and the cost required to maintain the REMS program for Qsymia; - ·the cost, timing and outcome of the post-approval clinical studies the FDA has required us to perform as part of the approval for STENDRA and Qsymia;
+- · our ability to expand the use of Qsymia through targeted patient and physician education; - $\cdot$ our ability to find the right partner for expanded Qsymia commercial promotion to a broader primary care physician audience on a timely basis; - $\cdot$ our ability to obtain marketing authorization by the EC for Qsiva in the EU through the centralized marketing authorization procedure; - · our ability to manage costs; - · the substantial cost to expand into certified retail pharmacy locations and the cost required to maintain the REMS program for Qsymia; - · the cost, timing and outcome of the post-approval clinical studies the FDA has required us to perform as part of the approval for STENDRA and Qsymia;

-- our ability, along with our collaboration partners, to successfully commercialize STENDRA in the U.S., Canada, the EU, Australia, New Zealand, Africa, the Middle East, Turkey, and the CIS, including Russia; - ·our ability to successfully commercialize STENDRA in our other territories in which we do not currently have a commercial collaboration; - · the progress and costs of our research and development programs; - ·the scope, timing, costs and results of pre-clinical, clinical and retrospective observational studies and trials; - ·the cost of access to electronic records and databases that allow for retrospective observational studies; - · patient recruitment and enrollment in future clinical trials; - · the costs involved in seeking regulatory approvals for future drug candidates; - ·the costs involved in filing and pursuing patent applications, defending and enforcing patent claims; - ·the establishment of collaborations, sublicenses and strategic alliances and the related costs, including milestone payments; - · the cost of manufacturing and commercialization activities and arrangements; - ·the level of resources devoted to our future sales and marketing capabilities; - · the cost, timing and outcome of litigation, if any; - $\cdot \text{the}$ impact of healthcare reform, if any, imposed by the federal government; and - · the activities of competitors.
+- · our ability, along with our collaboration partners, to successfully commercialize STENDRA in the EU, Australia, New Zealand, Africa, the Middle East, Turkey, and the CIS, including Russia; - · our ability, either by ourselves or through a third party, to successfully commercialize STENDRA in the U.S. and Canada: - · the impact of the return of the U.S. and Canadian rights for the commercialization of STENDRA; - · our ability to successfully commercialize STENDRA in other territories in which we do not currently have a commercial collaboration; - · the progress and costs of our research and development programs; - · the scope, timing, costs and results of pre-clinical, clinical and retrospective observational studies and trials; - · the cost of access to electronic records and databases that allow for retrospective observational studies; - · patient recruitment and enrollment in future clinical trials; - · the costs involved in seeking regulatory approvals for future drug candidates; - · the costs involved in filing and pursuing patent applications, defending and enforcing patent claims; - · the establishment of collaborations, sublicenses and strategic alliances and the related costs, including milestone payments; - · the cost of manufacturing and commercialization activities and arrangements; - $\cdot$ the level of resources devoted to our future sales and marketing capabilities; - · the cost, timing and outcome of litigation, if any; - · the impact of healthcare reform, if any, imposed by the federal government; and - · the activities of competitors.